vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

     .boot2 : { *(.boot2*) }      > flash  /* Changed */
 }
 ```
-Note that the entry point is now changed to `boot2` and the `SECTIONS` contain only the `.boot2` section since that is the section containing the code this time around.
+Note that the entry point is now changed to `boot2` and the `SECTIONS` contain the `.boot2` section since that is the section containing the code this time around.

 A new ELF and binary files can now be generated by executing
 ```bash